apache/spark/docs/cloud-integration.md

 Speculative execution is disabled to reduce the risk of invalid output —but it may not eliminate it.

+Bear in mind that storing temporary files can run up charges; Delete directories called `"_temporary"` on a regular basis to avoid this.

 ### Parquet I/O Settings

 For optimal performance when working with Parquet data use the following settings: